What is a mosque?

 The Garden looks out over the valley of the River Darro towards a vista of the Alhambra standing on the Mount of Sabika, etched against the peaks of the Sierra Nevada.
-It has two fountains of classical andaluz mosaic surrounded by plants of local Mediterranean species, such as pine, olive, pomegranate, orange and lemon.
+It has two fountains of classical Andalusian mosaic surrounded by plants of local Mediterranean species, such as pine, olive, pomegranate, orange and lemon.

 The Alminar – the minaret from which the call to prayer, the ‘adhan’, is given five times daily – is a tower designed and constructed in the original Albaicin style.
-Under the eaves it bears the Islamic declaration of faith in kufic lettering, ‘There is no god but Allah – Muhammad is the Messenger of Allah’.
+Under the eaves it bears the Islamic declaration of faith in Kufic lettering, ‘There is no god but Allah – Muhammad is the Messenger of Allah’.

-The Centre for Islamic Studies has a library with texts on Islam in arabic, Spanish, English and other languages as well as audio visual aids.
-It has a conference hall with a seating capacity for 140 people along with an exhibition area.
+The Centre for Islamic Studies has a library with texts on Islam in Arabic, Spanish, English and other languages as well as audio visual aids.
+It has a conference hall with a seating capacity of 140 people along with an exhibition area.
 The main reception area is on the lower floor in the entrance foyer where a bookshop, craft items and souvenirs of the mosque are located.

 What are the main activities generated by the mosque?